bparanj/crystal/programming/iac/docs/provisioner/terraform-static-ip.md

 }

 resource "aws_instance" "example" {
-  ami           = "ami-123456" # Replace this with your actual AMI ID from Packer instance_type = "t2.micro"
+  ami           = "ami-123456" # Replace this with your  AMI ID from Packer instance_type = "t2.micro"

   tags = {